Merkoba/Hue/configuration.md

 "max_info_popups"
 >How many info popups (bottom right) can be displayed at once.
 After this, the older ones get closed.

-"notifications_crop_limit"
->How many notifications after the notifications items get cropped in the notifications window.

 "max_media_comment_length"
 >Maximum length of comments on media change.